topocm/topocm_content/w5_qshe/w5_assignments.md

 ## Simulations

-As usual, start by grabbing the notebooks of this week (`w5_qshe`).
-They are once again over [here](http://tiny.cc/topocm_smc).

 ### Kane-Mele model

-The first known implementation of quantum spin Hall effect is the Kane-Mele model, introduced in [this paper](http://arxiv.org/abs/cond-mat/0411737).
+The first known implementation of quantum spin Hall effect is the Kane-Mele model, introduced in [this paper](https://arxiv.org/abs/cond-mat/0411737).
 It is a doubled copy of the Haldane model (get that one from the previous week's notebooks), with spin up and spin down having next-nearest neighbor hoppings complex conjugate of each other due to spin-orbit coupling.

 Implement the Kane-Mele model and add a staggered onsite potential to also be able to create a trivial gap.
 Calculate the scattering matrix topological invariant of that model.